Gutza/circle-regions/README.md

 - It caches everything that can be cached from one iteration to the next (moving a circle outside of the arrangement doesn't cause all intersections and regions to be recomputed);
 - As a by-product of intersecting all circles, it correctly identifies circles wholly contained in other circles;
 - Supports event-driven rendering;
+- The library features very defensive programming and extensive self-diagnosis, in order to help identifying and reporting bugs;
 - Small footprint, and extremely spartan dependencies.

 ## Status and known limitations